 - Make a slurry: place cornstarch in a bowl.
-Add 2 tablespoons of broth from the crockpot into the cornstarch and stir.
-Continue adding broth 1 tablespoon at a time until you reach 4 tablespoons total of broth added.
+Add 2 tablespoons of evaporated milk from the crockpot into the cornstarch and stir.
+Continue adding evaporated milk 1 tablespoon at a time until you reach 4 tablespoons total of broth added.
 Stir the slurry into the soup, this will help to thicken the soup.

 - Dumplings: In a large bowl, whisk together flour, baking powder, pepper, salt and thyme.
 Make a well in the center of the flour mixture and pour the milk and butter into the center of it.

 - Using a wooden spoon (or rubber spatula), stir together until dough ball forms.
 If your dough seems too dry, you can add an extra tablespoon of milk.

 - Using a medium sized cookie scoop, scoop dough and drop directly into the simmering soup.
 Place them around the pot, not all in the same place.

 - Once all dumplings have been added, gently press them down so the soup runs over just the tops of them.